 Who needs to register for an Assumed Name?

-Minnesota Statutes regulate the use of business names in the state and the requirements and need to register for an Assumed Name vary depending on the type of business entity.1
+Minnesota Statutes regulate the use of business names in the state.
+The requirements and need to register for an Assumed Name vary depending on the type of business entity.1

-Sole proprietorships and general partnerships are the most common business structures to register for a Minnesota DBA.
-By default, the legal name of a sole proprietor in Minnesota can be the owner’s full first and last name or the full name of each partner, which can be used without registering.
+Sole proprietorships and general partnerships are the most common business structures for registering for a Minnesota DBA.
+By default, the legal name of a Minnestoa sole proprietor in Minnesota can be the owner’s full first and last name or the full name of each partner, which can be used without registering.
 For example, if Pete Smith starts a pest control business but doesn’t use a specific business name, he doesn’t have to register.
-If Pete decides to name his small business Pete’s Pest Control, then he will need to register.
+If Pete decides to name his small business Pete’s Pest Control, he must register.

 Steps to Register a Minnesota Assumed Name?